Get Help Filing a Small Claims Lawsuit Against a Car DealershipSue Car Dealership

 Court Filing Fees

 The amount you will pay to file a small claims lawsuit depends on how much you are suing the car dealership or private seller for.
 In general, filing fees tend to be affordable, and on average, filing fees are $15 - $75.
 If you cannot afford to pay court fees, you should ask the court to waive the fees if this is an option in your local small claims court.

 Once the lawsuit is filed, you have to notify the car dealership that you have sued them.
 This is called "serving."
 Serving Costs can range from $0-$75.

 More on who to serve on behalf of the car dealership below.
-If you win, you can request that the car dealership pay for your court fees and serving costs.

 While you may be missing out on the full amount you are owed, there are practical benefits to suing in small claims instead of suing in "regular court."